ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/PMUv3_plugin_learning_path/_index.md

 ---
-title: Code level Performance Analysis using the PMUv3 plugin
+title: Implement Code level Performance Analysis using the PMUv3 plugin
 draft: true
 minutes_to_complete: 60

-who_is_this_for: Engineers who want to do C/C++ performance analysis by instrumenting code at the block level.
+who_is_this_for: Engineers who want to carry out C/C++ performance analysis by instrumenting code at the block level.

 learning_objectives:
     - Generate a fine-grained, precise measurement of functions and other sections of code.